-Last year, respiratory syncytial virus (RSV) hit hard.
+Last year, respiratory syncytial virus (RSV) hit hard, and it's now spiking again.
 While for most kids, RSV is just a miserable cold virus, for others, it can lead to hospitalization or an admission to the intensive care unit.

 As we navigate another RSV season, common-sense prevention tips, plus new preventive medications and vaccines can make a big difference for little ones at risk for getting the sickest.
 Learn more about how to prevent RSV and, if your child does get it, how to ease their discomfort and get through the worst of it at home, if possible.